SilkRose/Pony/stories/scrap-story/scrap-story.md

 "Thank you."

 Oxide enjoyed the peaceful break after completing her scrap route.
-Fluttershy had become one of her closest friends, and she always stopped her on her way home from scrapping.
-[I AM UNSURE WHETHER FLUTTERSHY IS ACTIVELY STOPPING OXIDE; THIS SENTENCE MAY MERIT A CLOSER LOOK.]
+Fluttershy had become one of her closest friends, and she always stopped here on her way home from scrapping.
 She couldn't stay too long, however, as her scrapping day was also the day Fluttershy had tea with Discord.

 Oxide hadn't formally met Discord yet, but she'd seen him around.
 She thought about staying to have tea with them, but in reality, she wanted to get home after all that trotting.